 - Daily one-hour flights to Buffalo Niagara International Airport leave from JFK on JetBlue, Newark on United and LaGuardia on Delta.
 The falls are a 30-minute drive from the airport.

-- Amtrak’s Empire Service from Penn Station goes directly to Niagara Falls via a scenic nine-hour journey.
+- Amtrak’s Empire Service from Penn Station goes directly from New York to Niagara Falls by train via a scenic nine-hour journey.

 - Rent a car and drive to Niagara Falls from NYC in under eight hours, if you start early in the day.